 Last month, attorneys at Sommers Schwartz filed a class action lawsuit against the provider and the Blue Cross Blue Shield Association on behalf of Michigan consumers who have been forced to pay higher healthcare costs as a result of the groups’ illegal activity.
-The lawsuit, filed by Jason Thompson and Lance Young, is part of a multi-state litigation effort with firms across the nation.
+The lawsuit, filed by Jason Thompson, is part of a multi-state litigation effort with firms across the nation.

 The complaint alleges that BCBSM’s massive market share is the direct result of illegal agreements between the Association and its members which includes dozens of the nation’s largest health insurance companies, including BCBSM.
 These agreements prevent competition between different states’ Blue Cross Blue Shield providers and, in turn, drive up prices for consumers.